karangupta8/SuperAgentServer/docs/user-guide/integrations/telegram.md

     ```
     You should receive this message from your bot in Telegram.

-    ```
-    You should receive this message from your bot in Telegram.

 ## Managing Your Integration with `telegram_setup.py`

 The `telegram_setup.py` script is your primary tool for managing the Telegram integration.
 Beyond the initial setup, it provides several commands for testing and maintenance.